-Use outdoor bicycle racks; don't lock bicycle to railings, lamp posts, ramps, hand-rails, etc. Cook only in designated kitchen spaces.
+Fire Prevention Cook only in designated kitchen spaces.
 Do not leave stove, oven, or microwave unattended when in use.
 Use only power strips that have either 14- or 12-gauge wire, built-in surge protectors and circuit breakers.
-Limit the number of appliances that are plugged in or in use at one time Do not have open heating elements in your room Do not use a frayed or worn extension cord Do not use or possess fireworks, lighted candles, flammable fuels, space heaters, halogen lamps/bulbs, or firearms Fire Prevention Do not smoke or allow others to smoke in your room or anywhere else inside the residence halls Do not cover over, or tamper with, your room's smoke detector Never drape clothes or any paper, wood, cloth, or plastic material over a lamp, smoke detector, sprinkler head, or pipes Only use grills for outdoor cooking in approved areas Do no use, possess, charge, and/or store electronic skateboards including selfbalancing hover boards/scooters and other similar equipment in all university
+Limit the number of appliances that are plugged in or in use at one time Do not have open heating elements in your room Do not use a frayed or worn extension cord Do not use or possess fireworks, lighted candles, flammable fuels, space heaters, halogen lamps/bulbs, or firearms Do not smoke or allow others to smoke in your room or anywhere else inside the residence halls Do not cover over, or tamper with, your room's smoke detector Never drape clothes or any paper, wood, cloth, or plastic material over a lamp, smoke detector, sprinkler head, or pipes Only use grills for outdoor cooking in approved areas Do no use, possess, charge, and/or store electronic skateboards including self-balancing hover boards/scooters and other similar equipment in all university residence halls

-All bomb threats reported to the University are taken seriously.
+Bomb Threats All bomb threats reported to the University are taken seriously.
 If a bomb threat is received: Notify University police to report the emergency Notify your service desk University police will respond to your location and assess the bomb threat.
 Once the police have assessed the situation, then the police will initiate appropriate action.
 Only the University police will decide if an evacuation needs to occur, when it will occur, and how the evacuation will be announced, and residents notified to evacuate.
-The notification to evacuate may be accomplished by the police activating the building fire alarm system, or they may decide to choose an alternate method of evacuation notification (air horns, phone, door-to-door) based on the circumstances and after assessing the situation of the particular bomb threat incident.
+The notification to evacuate may be accomplished by the police activating the building fire alarm system, or they may decide to choose an alternate method of evacuation notification (air horns, phone, door-to-door) based on the circumstances and after assessing the situation of the particular bomb threat incident. -------------- ---